-The procedure detects small displacements, but it fails when the correct magnitude of $\mathbf{u}$ is larger than about one pixel (depending on the smoothness of the image).
+The procedure detects small displacements, but it fails when the correct magnitude of u is larger than about one pixel (depending on the smoothness of the image).
 In practice, to detect displacements larger than one pixel, it is useful to work with downscaled versions of the input images, where the sought for displacements are small enough.
 Then, the large (and rough) displacements obtained at the downscaled level can be refined at the original scale.

 A standard way to organize this process is by means of a pyramid of scales: a set of downscaled versions of the input images.
-In order to create the pyramid of images, we follow the same strategy as in [3].
+In order to create the pyramid of images, we follow the same strategy as in our article on Horn-Schunck optical flow [3].
 To downscale an image, it is first convolved with a Gaussian kernel and then sampled using bicubic interpolation.
-We use a downsampling factor, $\eta \in (0, 1)$ , that allows for smoother transitions between the scales.
+We use a downsampling factor, $\eta \in (0,1)$ , that allows for smoother transitions between the scales.

 The algorithm is first run at the coarsest level, and the result is used as starting point in the finer levels.
-Algorithm 2 handles this pyramidal structure and relies on the previous procedure to estimate the optical flows at differents scales.
+Algorithm 1 handles this pyramidal structure and relies on the previous procedure to estimate the optical flows at different scales.